moaiandin/slabs/README.md

 Slabs is an open-source project - you can submit pull requests for the main git repo.

-The power of slabs however comes from the list of 'slabs'.
+The power of slabs however comes from the external modules it consumes.
 These are submitted by users and then available for anyone to use in thier own slab networks.
+There are 3 main types of slab, 'sources', 'processors' and 'outputs'.